kauwelab/cubap/docs/index.rst

 *Total Number of Alleles per Superpopulation with Codon*
 ########################################################
-Across the X-axis is the codon aversion motif (all the codons that are missing in the selected gene(s)/isform(s)) and the number of alleles, per superpopulation, that are missing that codon.
+Across the X=axis is the codon aversion motif (all the codons that are missing in the selected gene(s)/isform(s)) and the number of alleles, per superpopulation, that are missing that codon.

 Options:
 ++++++++